-The above table gives the installer some options to choose between four filters.
-Choosing the correct filter must be depends of the worst case speed.
-If cars are driving 10 Km/h, choose filter 4 and so on.
-Filter 1 must only be used in very special circumstances.
-This filter is so fast that false detections can be detected.
-This could be windy situations or similar.
-We will in those circumstances where a car goes more than 30Km/h always suggest speedbumps to slow down the speed.
-This will increase the accuracy of the counting system.
-We believe that filter 4 or filter 6 is the most common filters to use.
+The above table gives the installer some notion of choosing between the four filters.
+The correct filter depends on the filter's maximum speed.
+If cars are driving 10 Km/h, choose filter 4.
+If cars are driving 20 Km/h, choose filter 2.
+Filter 1 must be used only in very exceptional circumstances.
+This filter is so sensitive that false detections may occur, caused, for instance by windy weather.
+In situations where a car goes more than 30Km/h, we always suggest speed bumps for slowing down the speed.
+The slower speed will increase the accuracy of the counting system.
+We recommend filter 4 or filter 6 as the most common filters to use.